 In Singapore our clients appreciate Linklaters’ deep understanding of how international laws impact their business needs and how we provide the best solutions for them.

-We offer clients premium international legal advice with lawyers advising English and US law.
+We offer clients premium international legal advice in capital markets, corporate and finance with lawyers advising English, Singapore and U.S. law.
 Singapore is our hub for South East Asia and India, forming an integral part of the firm’s global capital markets, corporate/M&A, banking and projects teams.
 We serve clients across Singapore, India, Indonesia, Malaysia, the Philippines, and Vietnam, providing them with an international legal service unparalleled in excellence.

 Recent significant transactions include advising

 - the Joint Global Coordinators and Joint Bookrunners on the US$3.2 billion IPO of Felda Global Ventures Holdings Berhad (FGVH) on the Malaysian Stock Exchange.
 To date this is the largest IPO in Asia in 2012 and the second largest in the world this year after Facebook;

 - on the Khazanah SG$1.5 billion sukuk – the largest sukuk issuance in Singapore with the longest tenor, the largest Singapore dollar issuance by a foreign issuer in Singapore and the first Singapore dollar sukuk issuance out of the Malaysia International Islamic Financial Centre.
 Islamic Finance Deal of the Year, ALB SE Asia Awards 2011 and Singapore Deal of the Year, Corporate Finance Deal of the Year, Islamic Finance News Awards 2010;